Get,

 What Order Do Baby Teeth Appear In?

 The timing for new teeth to arrive can change.
 Yet, they mostly come out in the same order.
 This information can help you know what’s next with teething.
-The order in which new teeth appear is as follows.
+The order in which new teeth appear is as follows1.

-• Lateral incisors (teeth next to front ones) – around 9-13 months (bottom) and 10-16 months (top)
+• Lateral incisors (teeth next to front ones) – around 10 to 12 months (bottom) and 9 to 11 months (top).

-• First molars (back teeth for chewing food) – around 13-19 months (bottom) and 14-18 months (top)
+• First molars (back teeth for chewing food) – around 12 to 16 months (bottom).

-• Canine teeth (sharp teeth in upper mouth) – around 16-22 months (bottom) and 17-23 months (top)
+• Canine teeth (sharp teeth in the upper mouth) – around 16 to 20 months (bottom).

-• Second molars (far back teeth) – around 23-31 months (bottom) and 25-33 months (top)
+• Second molars (far back teeth) – around 20 to 30 months (bottom).

 Remedies and Management Options to Soothe a Teething Baby